dovaicasia/dovaicasia/README.md

 </div>

 ### 🌸 Introduce
 I’m an **Informatics Engineering** Student at **Universitas Pancasila** 🎓.
-I am passionate about **Data Science, Data Analytics, and AI**.
+I am passionate about **Data Science, Data Analyst, and AI**.
 I enjoy learning how data driven technologies work and how they can be applied to solve real world problems.

 ### 🎨 Current Focus
 - 📈 Improving Data Science & Analytics Skills.